 - Latest technology and features

 - Covered by a comprehensive manufacturer’s warranty

 However, these advantages come with a price tag to match.
-Typically, a new straight stairlift will cost between $3,000 and $4,000 with professional installation.
-A curved stairlift will likely be in the $9,500 to $16,000 range, due to the custom curved rail that is manufactured to have a precise fit to your staircase.
+Typically, a new straight stairlift will cost between $2,800 and $5,000 with professional installation.
+A curved stairlift will likely star around $9,500 range due to the custom curved rail that is manufactured to have a precise fit to your staircase.
 If you have a curved staircase, a new unit is likely your only option since you will require a custom curved rail.

 When considering a new unit think about how long you anticipate you’ll need the unit.
 If you think that you’ll need the lift for more than 5 years, a new unit is probably the best option.
 This will allow you the longest possible lifespan which can vary but is typically up to 10 years.